LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Prompts

 \section{Prompts}

 The following prompt is used to generate code for the given microservice.

 This prompt provides the MSBA description and the code generation guidelines.
-The MSBA descriptions for the public library and the restaurant nutrition MSBAs are too long to include here.
-They can be found online (see footnote~\ref{footnote-online}).
+The MSBA descriptions for the public library and the restaurant nutrition MSBAs can be found online (see footnote~\ref{footnote-online}).
 The code generation guidelines are given in Figure \ref{code-generation-guidelines}.
-The reflection prompt used to regenerate code when there are errors is presented in Figure \ref{reflection-prompt}.
+The reflection and program regeneration prompts are presented in Figures \ref{reflection-prompt} and \ref{regeneration-prompt}.
+The initial MSBA description, the previous code generated, and the error and test messages are also supplied with these prompts.